How do I achieve the Fitness results I want?

 Nevertheless, the difference between training the same muscle twice a week and three times is minimal, and so on, until the phase of being counterproductive and which will be discussed later in the article.

-In some articles the approaches to the immediate anabolic window after training have already been demystified, often saying that this “window” is only 30-60 minutes.
+In some articles the approaches to the immediate anabolic window after training have already been demystified, and it is often said that this “window” is only 30-60 minutes.

 However, we cannot rule out that although the anabolic window is wider than 60 min, it actually exists after training.

-I do not know anyone who does not consume any type of food after training (unless after training they decide to fast until death!).
+I don't know anyone who does not consume any kind of food after training (unless after training they decide to fast until death!).

 In this sense, we must not reject the idea that there is a benefit in consuming some protein of high biological value, in order to ensure that we have enough substrate for our body, after a session of intense exercise.
 The same applies to some quality carbohydrates.